ineffably/vibe-space-shooter/memory-bank/activeContext.md

 ## Active Decisions

+- Implemented shield power-up and enemy drop systems with the following design decisions:
+  - Using a distinct PowerUp entity class with its own state machine
+  - Maintaining the same falling speed as the enemy ship for balanced challenge
+  - Using the "powerupBlue_shield" texture from the spritesheet
+  - Implementing three shield strength levels with appropriate visuals
+  - Shield absorbs damage before player health is affected
+  - Shield depletes by 1/3 with each hit
+  - Using a dedicated shield activation sound
+  - Larger collision radius for power-ups (40px) compared to projectiles (30px) for easier collection
 - Implemented player respawn mechanism with:
   - Random respawn delay between 3-6 seconds to create meaningful "death" consequences
   - Temporary invulnerability period with visual flashing to protect respawning players